tiloc/faiadashu/README.md

 state management and persistence frameworks.

 ### Contributing
 Contributions and discussions are welcome!
 This is currently not well-defined yet.
-I think right now you can simply open an Issue to get in touch.
+I will soon post an invite link to the awesome FHIR-FLI
+Slack channel which is run by some like-minded folks and where I can be frequently found.

 ### License
 MIT License